finkbeca/Notes/content/docs/blockchain/near.md

 1. Threshold proof of stake

-    ensure that computations run are correct by requiring near tokens as collateral for validatiors. this is the fundamental mechanism for securing the network.
+    ensure that computations run are correct by requiring near tokens as collateral for validators. this is the fundamental mechanism for securing the network.
 The threshold for participating in the system is set algorithmically at the lowest level to broadcast participation of validating days

 2. Node operators are paid for their service a fixed percentage of total supply as a security fee  of roughly 4.5% annualized.
 3. The protocol treasury receives 0.5 total supply to reinvest into the ecosystem